SMB Shares Screens

 Additional Parameters String | Shows a string of parameters associated with the share preset selected, or if no preset, enter additional smb4.conf parameters not covered by the TrueNAS API. |

-The Purpose setting you select in the Basic Options affects which Advanced Options settings (presets) you can select.
-Some presets are available or locked based on your choice.
-The expandable below provides a comparison table listing these presets and shows whether the option is available or locked.
+The Other Options show after selecting Advanced Options.
+The Purpose setting sets default options and affects which other settings (presets) are selectable.
+Some options are available or locked based on the choice.
+The expandable below provides a comparison table listing these preset options and shows whether the option is available or locked.

-The Share ACL for sharename screen opens when you click the share Edit Share ACL icon on the Windows (SMB) Shares widget or the Sharing SMB details screen.
-These settings configure new ACL entries for the selected SMB share and apply them at the entire SMB share level.
+The Share ACL for sharename screen opens after clicking on the share Edit Share ACL icon on the Windows (SMB) Shares widget or the Sharing SMB details screen.
+These settings configure new ACL entries for the selected SMB share and apply them at the entire SMB share level but not to the dataset.
 It is separate from file system permissions.
+To configure dataset permissions, use the Edit Filesystem ACL option.

 Setting | Description |